Frankie Lymon's Tombstone Blues 5: The Wives

 It was Rubin who, several years earlier, came to the conclusion that Lymon’s estate was not receiving appropriate royalties.
 He then located Emira, put her in touch with an attorney, and helped line up witnesses and documentation.

 Her adversary, Morris Levy, was a powerful force in the music business.
-He was characterized as “The Octopus” by Variety for his far-reaching control and power in the record industry and his connections to organized crime.
-At one point, Levy owned more than 90 companies that employed 900 people, including record pressing plants, tape-duplicating plants, a distribution company, a prominent New England chain of record stores, and numerous record labels.
+He was characterized as “The Octopus” by Variety magazine for his far-reaching control and power in the record industry and his connections to organized crime.
+At one point, Levy owned more than 90 companies that employed 900 people.These included record pressing plants, tape-duplicating plants, a distribution company, a prominent New England chain of record stores, and numerous record labels.

 Levy ruled his empire with an iron hand, using both fear and intimidation as part of his business model.
 In his book, Me, the Mob, and the Music, Tommy James characterized Levy as willing to strong-arm the artists signed to Roulette, and that the label was notorious for not paying its artists for their record sales.